-How Will My .EU Domain Be Affected by Brexit?
+How Is My .EU Domain Affected by Brexit?

-If it’s not possible for you to establish the appropriate entity or residence within the EEA, your .eu domain names will be withdrawn and will no longer work.
-This means you may not be able to access your .eu websites or email from May 30, 2019.
-But you won’t have to give up your .eu domain entirely.
+If it’s not possible for you to establish the appropriate entity or residence within the EU/EEA, your .EU domain names will be withdrawn and will no longer work.
+This means you may not be able to access your .EU websites or email from January 1, 2021.

 If you are a .EU domain holder in the UK and want to continue using your domain, you will need to swap your domain contact information to an eligible contact who must: